miroapp/app-examples/examples/oauth/node/README.md

 This sample app is intended to demonstrate the OAuth 2.0 flow that is required to call Miro's V2 APIs.

 Devs may consider using this Node.js demo as a structural basis for any other preferred language/framework.
-NOTE: Any comments with "--->" signify part of a significant step in the flow.
-Comments without "--->" are added for additional reference on code.
+NOTE: Any comments with `-->`or `<--` indicate a significant step in the flow. \
+Comments without these markers are for additional reference about the code.

-For the full guide on Miro's OAuth 2.0 flow, please see the documentation [here](https://developers.miro.com/docs/getting-started-with-oauth).
+For the full guide on Miro's OAuth 2.0 flow, [see the documentation](https://developers.miro.com/docs/getting-started-with-oauth).

-This app uses Express for a local server, localtunnel for exposing localhost, Node.js, and Axios for making HTTP requests.
+This app uses Express for a local server, Localtunnel for exposing localhost, Node.js, and Axios for making HTTP requests.